 May I submit a guest blog post to TravelisLife.org?

 Absolutely!
 I invite all travel bloggers, brand owners, and travel industry professionals to share their stories and expertise through this publication.
-It’s great exposure for your blog or business, especially if you provide your contact information and link back to your website which I encourage you to do.
-In 2017, I’ll be spending between $12,000 – $20,000 on driving traffic to Travel is Life in order to build this website into an authority travel site online.
-Now is a great time to contribute to the blog since many new travelers will be visiting this site this year and I’ll be actively growing the Travel is Life community.
+The only travel community is just like the real world travel community in that collaboration makes everything better for everyone.
+Now is a great time to contribute to the blog since we’re still a relatively new publication.
+Many new travelers will be visiting this year and I’m actively growing the Travel is Life community.

 What are the requirements for guest blogging on your site?